Samuel-Dainton/NetSuite-PrintButton/README.md

    - The Suitelet script receives the transaction ID from the URL parameters.
    - It generates a PDF for the transaction using the specified HTML template.
    - The generated PDF is named with a combination of the document type and the transaction number (e.g., `Commercial Inv_12345.pdf`).
-   - The PDF is displayed inline in the browser for the user.
+   - The PDF is downloaded through a new window for the user.

 ## Usage